jyrgenn/jpylib/README.md

 things I have developed and want to re-use — modules, small utility functions, and things.

-I want to make a PyPi package out of this, such that I can access it from everywhere (just like pgetopt now) and import into programs as a whole.
+This is a PyPi package so I can access it from everywhere and import it into programs as a whole.
 That could look like this:

     import jpylib as y